Perception, Awareness, and the Power to Shift Reality

 To pause.
 To notice.
 To feel.

+Because perception doesn’t just determine what you see.
 It helps shape who you become in the act of seeing.